In some parts of the world, mango (Mangifera indica) is called the “king of fruits” (

-- Dice it and add to quinoa salads.
+- Dice it and add it to quinoa salad.

 Keep in mind that mango is sweeter and contains more sugar than many other fruits.
-Moderation is key — it’s best to limit mango to no more than two cups (330 grams) per day at most.
+Moderation is key — it’s best to limit mango to about 2 cups (330 grams) per day.

-Mango is rich in vitamins, mineral and antioxidants and has been associated with many health benefits, including potential anticancer effects as well as improved immunity, digestive, eye, skin and hair health.
+Mango is rich in vitamins, minerals, and antioxidants, and it has been associated with many health benefits, including potential anticancer effects, as well as improved immunity and digestive and eye health.